 - How long the condition is expected to last

 - Your opinion or preference

-In some cases, your health care provider may prescribe an antiviral drug.
-Rarely, your doctor may surgically remove the sore.
+In some cases, your healthcare provider may prescribe an antiviral drug.
+Rarely, in more severe cases, your healthcare provider may surgically remove the sore.

 Key points about oral hairy leukoplakia

 - Oral hairy leukoplakia is a condition that the Epstein-Barr virus can trigger.